Qualification and Competency Assessments

 The Association is keen to increase the number of languages in which competent clinical practice is available, but this does not replace or remove the requirement for competent professional use of English.

-Applicants are exempt from providing evidence of the Occupational English Test (OET) if they hold an entry level speech pathology qualification from a university in the United Kingdom, Canada, New Zealand, United States of America, or the Republic of Ireland.
+Applicants are exempt from providing evidence of the Occupational English Test (OET) if they hold an entry level speech pathology qualification conducted in English from a university in the United Kingdom, Canada, New Zealand, United States of America, or the Republic of Ireland.

 If any aspect of an application raises concerns about an applicant’s English language competence, they will be asked for additional information about their competence in English or directed to complete the OET, even if they have indicated that their dominant language is English.